codepath/android_guides/ActiveAndroid Guide.md

 }
 ```

-Make sure to **uninstall the app** afterward on the emulator to ensure the schema changes take effect. **Note** that you may need to manually ensure that you don't attempt to re-create existing objects by verifying they are not already in the database.
+Make sure to **uninstall the app** afterward on the emulator to ensure the schema changes take effect.
+Note that you may need to manually ensure that you don't attempt to re-create existing objects by verifying they are not already in the database **as shown below**.

 > Problem: `SQLiteConstraintException: foreign key constraint failed` when saving object